terraframe/lipermi/README.markdown

 Asynchronous RMI
 -------
-The only real change to the original LipeRMI API is the addition of a new method on Client:
+The only real change to the original LipeRMI API is the addition of a new method on Client.
+From the updated Javadoc:

-    /**
+    public void invokeAsynchronously(AsynchronousCallHandlerIF handler,
+                                     long timeout,
+                                     java.lang.Object remoteObject,
+                                     java.lang.reflect.Method method,
+                                     java.lang.Object... arguments)

-     * Invokes a method on a remote object in an asynchronous manner.
+    Invokes a method on a remote object in an asynchronous manner.

-     *
+    Parameters:
-     * @param handler Your custom handler for when the response returns from the server.
+      handler - Your custom handler for when the response returns from the server.
 Your handler must implement the AsynchronousCallHandlerIF interface;
-     * @param timeout How long to wait before the call to the server times out, in milliseconds.
-     * @param remoteObject An object on a remote server, obtained by calling Client.getGlobal.
-     * @param method The java reflection method to invoke on the remote object.
-     * @param arguments Arguments for the method invocation.
-     */
-    client.invokeAsynchronously(handler, timeout, remoteObject, method);

-If the invocation times out, a LipeRMITimeoutException will be passed as an argument to your onFailure handler.
+      timeout - How long to wait before the call to the server times out, in milliseconds.
+If the invocation times out, a LipeRMITimeoutException will be passed as an argument to your onFailure handler. remoteObject - An object on a remote server, obtained by calling Client.getGlobal. method - The java reflection method to invoke on the remote object. arguments - Arguments for the method invocation.

 Heres an example of how to make an asynchronous call: